isaacdlp/socialbot/README.md

     * Batch follow and unfollow
 * [Facebook](http://instagram.com)
     * Login
+    Get users and posts by a term search
     * Get friends by a user
     * Get posts by a user